 It can be difficult to know which one of these programs is correct for you, but don’t worry!
 This guide will provide you with all the knowledge you need to make the right decision for your career.

 ‘TEFL’ or Teaching English as a Foreign Language programs are designed for teachers who want to teach English abroad in a country where the primary language is not English.
 When students study English as a foreign language, they are studying it as an academic subject, much like you would have selected a language or science in high school.
 These English programs focus on grammar, vocabulary, comprehension, and speaking for academic purposes.
 The conversation is an aspect of this class, but it is not the sole focus.

 Academic language is important for students who want to pursue higher education.
 As students in university, they need the comprehension skills to read texts, and the writing skills to produce essays.
 Many students who study EFL also plan to study abroad in an English-speaking country in the future.

 Students learn skills from TEFL certified teachers that help them study for TOEFL or the IELTS.
 These acronyms are internationally standardized tests that students can take before enrolling in an English-speaking university.
+You also need something like the IELTS for getting permanent residency in many English-speaking countries, including Canada.
 With all the benefits these courses provide, there is high demand for TEFL certification in all countries.